 Construction workers often experience workplace injuries due to the nature of work and find themselves in a doctor’s chair seeking relief.
-The Midwest Economic Policy Institute reports that when compared to the national average, construction workers are 77% more likely to be injured on the job.
+The Midwest Economic Policy Institute reports that construction workers are 77% more likely to be injured on the job than the national average.

 To help the construction worker feel better and get back to work, doctors routinely prescribe pain relievers like opiates.
 Unfortunately, opioids are highly addictive.
 Many construction workers return to work before they are healed, risking further injury, not to mention working under the influence.

 Part of the reason construction work is dangerous is that it requires a lot of attention to detail.
-If someone is under the influence, they are not able to focus properly, putting them and their coworkers at high risk of injury.
+If someone is under the influence, they cannot focus properly, putting them and their coworkers at high risk of injury.

-A construction worker with a prescription for opioid pills can find themselves trapped in a cycle that’s tough to break.
+A construction worker with a prescription for opioid pills can find themselves trapped in a tough cycle.